The 1827 Bingham-Waggoner Estate

 As well as Bingham’s ghost, there is said to be the spirit of a bride who has been seen on the staircase.
 As the stories go, the bride tripped on her gown on the stairs and fell to her death, though the stories are sparse on this haunting so it’s certainly one to investigate further.

-Visitors taking photos have also reported seeing floating orbs of light when they’ve studied them afterward.
+Visitors taking photos have also reported seeing floating orbs of light when they’ve studied them afterwards.